WRDR: WJUX

 In 1995, Jukebox Radio began mixing in baby boomer pop artists like Elvis Presley, Beatles, Neil Diamond, Carpenters, James Taylor, and others.
 Initially the songs were softer and heard a few times an hour.
-By 1996, more soft AC artists as well as Oldies artists from the 50's and 60's were mixed in.
+By 1996, more soft AC artists as well as oldies artists from the 1950s and 1960s were mixed in.
 This included Elton John, Four Tops, Chicago, Billy Joel, Temptations, Stevie Wonder, and others.
 The station had cut out Big Bands altogether and began cutting back on standards artists as well.
-The station was about half standards, and half Oldies and Soft AC gold.
-In 1997, most standards artists and songs were dropped and the station shifted to Oldies from 1955 to about 1989.
+The station was about half standards, and half oldies and soft AC gold.
+In 1997, most standards artists and songs were dropped and the station shifted to oldies from 1955 to about 1989.
 The station remained an oldies outlet throughout 1998 and 1999.

-In June 2000, with an announcement several weeks before, Jukebox Radio flipped back to adult standards from Oldies.
+In June 2000, with an announcement several weeks before, Jukebox Radio flipped back to adult standards from oldies.
 This standards format would focus on the Sinatra type artists but would also mix in a lot of softer songs by rock and roll oldies artists and some soft AC cuts.
 The station was about half baby boomer pop and half traditional standards.
 The station played few big bands at this point.
-The station would stay with this format until it would be sold in 2004.
+The station would stay with this format until its sale in 2004.

 In 2002, WVNJ lost its legal battle and later appealed to have Jukebox Radio taken off the air.
 Gerry Turro decided that Jukebox Radio would be worth more if it were sold.
 The translator was eventually sold for $2.2 million.